 Is Elder Scrolls Online worth playing in 2021?
 It is a question worth asking, as ESO was originally released back in 2014, which is a lifetime in the video game industry.

-Elder Scrolls Online in 2020 is a very different and much improved game from the one that launched to a mixed reception all those years ago.
+Elder Scrolls Online in 2021 is a very different and much-improved game from the one that launched to a mixed reception all those years ago.
 Zenimax Online Studios (ZOS) has continued to release a steady stream of expansions and regular updates to ensure that will will thrive for years to come.

-A lot has changed over the years, so if you’re a new or returning player wondering “is ESO worth playing in 2020?” then relax – I got this.
+A lot has changed over the years, so if you’re a new or returning player wondering “is ESO still worth playing in 2021?” then relax – I got this.

 These are the key reasons that Elder Scrolls Online is worth playing today:

 It Is a Beauty to Behold

 Elder Scrolls Online is still a good looking game, even all these years after release.
 Rather than relying on photo-realistic visuals which wouldn’t have aged well, ESO instead adopted a slightly fantastical aesthetic while keeping it mature, making it a joy to look at while playing even today.